JoshuaAndrews-1882/project-1/README.md

   - This section gives some information about the alligators and shows a video of the alligators.
   - This will give the user a visual experience of what they would come to see.

+- __Alligator Facts__

+  - Some information regarding facts about alligators.
+  - This will give the user some information about alligators and get them more interested in coming to see them.

+- __Contact__

+  - Contact page giving the address, contact number and a contact form for people to locate and contact Alligator Bay.
+  - This will allow the user to easily find where Alligator Bay is located and contact Alligator Bay for any enquiries they may have.